-[0064] When accepting the specification of the another vessel maneuvering pattern and the target position, the performance estimation unit 16 acquires the performance estimation model 26 corresponding to the another vessel maneuvering pattern.
+[0064] When accepting the specification of the vessel maneuvering pattern and the target position, the performance estimation unit 16 acquires the performance estimation model 26 corresponding to the vessel maneuvering pattern.
 The performance estimation unit 16 estimates the vessel performance (for example, the vessel speed) at the target position (latitude and longitude) using the acquired performance estimation model 26 and the forecast meteorological/hydrographic data 22.
 Then, the performance estimation unit 16 feeds back with the estimated vessel performance (for example, the vessel speed) (S120).
 The performance estimation unit 16 repeatedly estimates the vessel performance for all the specified target positions, and feeds back with the estimated vessel performance.

-[0065] Subsequently, the optimal route search unit 17 modifies the partial section of the optimal route with the another vessel maneuvering pattern, based on the estimated vessel performance (for example, the vessel speed) at each position (latitude and longitude) included in the partial section.
-Thereafter, the optimal route search unit 17 displays the arrival time on the entire section of the optimal route to the vessel in consideration of the modified optimal route (S130).
+[0065] Subsequently, the optimal route search unit 17 searches for an optimal route in the accepted vessel maneuvering pattern, based on the estimated vessel performance (for example, the vessel speed) at each position (latitude and longitude) included in the section (S130).
+Here, the optimal route for each vessel maneuvering pattern is represented.